 In 1898, a few pigeonholes were sufficient for the sparse mail collected at the Customs House in Knoxville for the Henderson Springs post office, in the home of Fayette and Laura (Enloe) Mullendore.
-By the early 1900s, businesses at Pine Grove included Mitch Nicholsí Store, Sam Hendersonís grist mill, and Simeon Davenportís furniture shop.
-Joe Whaleyís Store and small grist mill and Willie Ellisonís Market came in later years.
-Prior to about 1914, there were no vehicle bridges in Pine Grove.
-Horse and buggy travelers had to ford the Little
+By the early 1900s, businesses at Pine Grove included Mitch Nichols’ Store, Sam Henderson’s grist mill, and Simeon Davenport’s furniture shop.
+Joe Whaley’s

-Ted Davenport wrote, “[In Pine Grove], a manís worth was judged by his moral standards more than by his financial status.”
+Ted Davenport wrote, “[In Pine Grove], a man’s worth was judged by his moral standards more than by his financial status.”
 Social life here consisted of neighbors congregating daily at the Mitch Nichols store, telling tales and discussing all matters relative to this community, the state, and nation.
-Folks enjoyed spelling bees, school plays and pie suppers - where often a suitor would bid on his best girlís pie, while pranksters pooled their money and tried to out-bid him for it.
+Folks enjoyed spelling bees, school plays and pie suppers - where often a suitor would bid on his best girl’s pie, while pranksters pooled their money and tried to out-bid him for it.
 On Saturday afternoons and holidays, residents dropped their work for baseball games at the Lynn W. Catlett farm (later known as Caton Bottoms) or the Charlie Henderson farm.
 They also enjoyed basketball, football, horseshoe pitching, marble shooting, top spinning, swimming, and fishing.
 On Halloween, farmers found their plows hanging from trees, their privies overturned, and wagons hidden.
-William R. Montgomery, born and reared in the Pine Grove Community, owned and edited The Montgomery Vindicator, Sevier Countyís voice in the early 1900s.
-Community historians say, “The highlight of the paper was its stinging editorials,” and that the
+William R. Montgomery, born and reared in the Pine Grove Community, owned

 Shiloh Methodist Episcopal Church meeting house was originally a frontier log building used for church and school.
 It stood among the gray weathered gravestones of Shiloh Memorial Cemetery as a place of joy and divine communion.
 Its bell still calls families to worship from the belfry at Henderson Chapel Baptist Church.
 Renowned circuit-riding minister, Bishop Francis Asbury, first addressed the congregation here on October 20, 1808.